-

 object_

-• Declare and Instantiate Object
+Declare and

 Boolean 'declare'attribute in the _object will not execute the object after loading.
 The 'id' attribute sets a unique id for later using.
 In the following example, an anchor declares an object and instaniates it.
 You can click the linking text and active the object.